freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 at the same time.
 If you don't have 3 USB ports available, you can use a USB hub, which may reduce transfer speeds.

-Upgrade each Tails device
+Upgrade Each Tails Device
 -------------------------

-1. Prepare the master Tails USB
+1. Prepare the Master Tails USB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because Tails 2.x is incompatible with older versions, you must create a new